codesphere-community/templates/Keycloak/README.md

 Keycloak is an open-source identity and access management solution that provides robust authentication and authorization services for web and mobile applications.
 Developed by Red Hat, Keycloak simplifies the implementation of security features by offering a centralized and customizable authentication server.
 It supports various authentication protocols, including OpenID Connect, OAuth 2.0, and SAML, allowing developers to integrate single sign-on (SSO) capabilities seamlessly.
 Keycloak's versatile features include user federation, role-based access control, and social identity provider integration, enabling organizations to secure their applications with ease.
 Its user-friendly administration console facilitates the management of users, groups, and client applications, making it a popular choice for enterprises seeking a comprehensive identity management solution.

 ## Prerequisites
-For following along this tutorial like blog post you need to have these things before diving in with us.
+For following along with this tutorial-like blog post you need to have these things before diving in with us.

 - Codesphere Account
 - PostgreSQL Database (can be purchased from Codesphere)